AShugaley/SWFourInARow/README.md

 # SWFourInARow
-An implementation of the Four In a Row game in C.
+An implementation of a Four In a Row game in C.

-Created by Mor Huberman and Alexander Shugaley, 2016
+Created by Mor Huberman & Alexander Shugaley, 2016